Program overview

 Program Structure

-The Aerospace Manufacturing Engineering Technician program is structured to provide a comprehensive education in aerospace manufacturing.
-The program is designed to be completed in 2 years or 4 semesters.
-Here are some key features of the program structure:
+The Aerospace Manufacturing Engineering Technician program is structured to be completed in 2 years over 4 semesters.
+The program is delivered in a hybrid format, combining both in-person and online learning experiences.
+Key features of the program include:

-- Hands-on training in state-of-the-art labs
+• Hands-on training in state-of-the-art Aerospace Engineering Technology labs.

 Featured Experiences